MP Estate Planning UK

 Overlooked assets

-“Saving money now may create legal fees later that reduce what loved ones inherit.”
+“Saving a few hundred pounds now may create legal fees later that reduce what loved ones inherit by thousands.”

 For guidance on common risks with cheap services see this review of DIY will risks, and for trusted online help refer to our trusted online service.